The Passion Translation: Inaccuracies

 Brian Simmons is a brother, and one who has put in a huge amount of work on something very close to his heart.
 But the result, for a variety of reasons, is not good.
 I wouldn’t recommend people use TPT, and if they do, I would recommend they recognise that a) it is not actually a translation, and b) they use other versions as their primary texts for study.

-Andrew G. Shead, who at the time of his writing was head of Old Testament and Hebrew at Moore Theological College in Sydney, Australia and a member of the New International Version Committee on Bible Translation, reviewing the release of Simmons version of the biblical Psalms, concludes that the TPT is no longer the Bible, stating:
+Andrew G. Shead, who at the time of his writing was head of Old Testament and Hebrew at Moore Theological College in Sydney, Australia and a member of the New International Version Committee on Bible Translation, reviewing the release of Simmons's version of the biblical Psalms, concludes that the TPT is no longer the Bible.

 Brian Simmons has made a new translation of the Psalms (and... the whole New Testament) which aims to 're-introduce the passion and fire of the Bible to the English reader.'
 He achieves this by abandoning all interest in textual accuracy, playing fast and loose with the original languages, and inserting so much new material into the text that it is at least 50% longer than the original.
 The result is a strongly sectarian translation that no longer counts as Scripture...
 If the translation had been packaged as a commentary on Scripture I would not have needed to write this review; but to package it as Scripture is an offence against God.
 Every believer who is taught to treat it as the enscripturated words of God is in spiritual danger, not least because of the sentimentalised portrait of God that TPT Psalms sets out to paint.
 Simmons's caricature of God as 'the King who likes and enjoys you' [citing p.
 5 of The Psalms: Poetry on Fire] eliminates all but one facet of God's feelings about us, and then gets that one wrong.

+Plagiarism

+In 2026, pastors David Fish and JonMark Baker, along with apologist Mike Winger, detailed more than 100 clear instances of plagiarism in TPT — in which phrases or sentences are identical to other unique translations without credit being given — and tallied more than 2,400 additional likely instances.